mandrasch/ddev-laravel-vite/README.md

 ## Further resources

+There is also a ddev-addon for vite ([ddev-viteserve](https://github.com/torenware/ddev-viteserve)), which will run vite in the background.

-See https://my-ddev-lab.mandrasch.eu/ for more experiments.
+See https://my-ddev-lab.mandrasch.eu/ for more experiments, connect with the DDEV community on [Discord](https://discord.gg/hCZFfAMc5k).